vyapp/vy/README.md

 As vy is in development there may occur some changes to the vyrc file format, it is important to remove your ~/.vy directory before a new installation in order to upgrade to a new version.

+**Note:**
+Vy has changed a lot since its first version thus a reset version was needed.
+It uses fourth digit scheme.
+The last digit is used for meaning minor changes like code aeshetic changes.

 Docs
 ====